-AN OLD MAN and his old wife had two daughters.
-Once the old man went to town and bought a fish for the elder sister ate her fish, but the younger one went to the well and said: "Little mother fish, what shall I do with you?"
+N OLD MAN and his old wife had two daughters.
+Once the old man town and bought a fish for the elder sister and a fish for the younger sister.
+The elder sister ate her fish, but the younger one went to the well and said: "Little mother fish, what shall I do with you?"
 "Do not eat me," said the fish, "but put me into the water; I will be useful to you."
 The maiden dropped the fish into the well and went home.